 Performance Best Practices#

-Here we gather a few tricks and advices for improving CuPy’s performance.
+Here we gather a few tricks and advice for improving CuPy’s performance.

 Benchmarking#